1-888-517-7171

 • More online eligibility: ICBC has expanded online renewal access for single-owner vehicles and straightforward renewals.

-• No more decals: Licence plate stickers are a thing of the past — simply keep your printed insurance documents in your vehicle as proof of coverage.
+• No more decals: Licence plate stickers are no longer required — simply keep your printed insurance documents in your vehicle as proof of coverage.

 When and How to Renew

 You can renew your ICBC insurance up to 44 days before your policy’s expiry date.
 Early renewal doesn’t affect your term — your next policy begins as soon as your previous one ends.
-ICBC will notify you by mail or email, but it’s always wise to plan ahead to avoid any lapse in coverage.
+ICBC may notify you by mail or email, but planning ahead helps avoid any lapse in coverage.

 What to Prepare Before Renewal